takashiyoshida/QLColorCode/README.md

 type that you can convert to HTML.
 Have fun, and let me know if you do anything cool!

-### Adding Language Types
+##### Adding Language Types

 If QLColorCode doesn't display PHP and JavaScript code properly, their types may need to be added to Info.plist.
 Finding the right type string to use is the tricky part.
-Getting the type strings and getting Info.plist edits to take effect is easy by following the following steps showing how to add support for PHP:
+Getting the type strings and getting Info.plist edits to take effect is easy by following the steps below, which explain how to add support for PHP:

 0. In Terminal.app (or any shell prompt), enter the command: